D-Whipp/list-app-jQuery/README.md

 ## Usage

 This [Shopping List](https://d-whipp.github.io/todo-app-jQuery/) application is simple to use.
 Click the link and you'll be taken to the deployed app (using Github Pages).
-There you can add items to a list, checkmark them, and clear the list.
+There you can add items to a list, checkmark them, delete a single item, and clear the list.
+These items are saved to localStorage.

 ## Technologies